indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-happens-to-unicode-characters-inside-java-source-files.md

         System.out.println("Hello world");
     }
 }
+{% endhighlight %}

-If we replace the Unicode escape with a line feed, then it should be clear that there's actually two print statements executed.
+If the Unicode escape is replaced with a line feed, then it should be clear there's actually two print statements executed.

 {% highlight bash %}
-native2ascii -reverse HidingCode.java
+$ native2ascii -reverse HidingCode.java
 public class HidingCode {
     public static void main(String[] args) {
         //